redhat-sap/sap-datahub/README.md

 SAP Data Hub deployment resources require certain modifications in order to run on OpenShift.
 Those are at least the following:

 - `statefulset/vsystem-vrep` must mount `emptyDir` volume on `/exports` directory on RHCOS nodes
-- `vsystem-iptables` containers must run as *privileged* on RHCOS nodes
 - `deployment/vflow-*` must be run as `spc_t` if it mounts `/var/run/docker.sock` socket from the host
 - `deployment/vflow-*` must be run with insecure registry parameter if the vflow registry is insecure
+- `vsystem-iptables` containers must run as *privileged* on RHCOS nodes unless all the required kernel modules are pre-loaded
+- `diagnostics-fluentd` pods need access to `/var/log` directories on nodes

 Once the template is deployed, the `vflow-observer` pod will modify all the mentioned SDH resources running in `SDH_NAMESPACE` that require modification.
 That will terminate existing instances (pods) and spawn new ones.